Skip to main content

 To ask for help with paying court fees, go to Getting help paying court and tribunal fees.
 This takes you to the GOV.UK page on the topic where you can choose to apply online or print off a paper form.
 You can work out if you are likely to be eligible for help with fees by using the online Fee Remissions Contribution Calculator (EX 160C).
 To find this calculator go to the Getting help paying court and tribunal fees page and scroll down until you see a document called ‘Fee remissions contribution calculator’.

-We have a short guide called Getting help to pay a court fee in a civil or family case that gives you more help on this.
+We have a short guide called Help with court fees in a family case that gives you more advice on this.

 You have to complete a separate application for each court fee you want help paying.
 This may mean you have to complete this form more than once during your case.